De-Par/CV/README.md

 #####  The link to download resume: [CLICK](https://github.com/De-Par/CV/blob/main/CV.pdf)

 # Warning
-To make the links clickable, download the "CV.pdf" document!
+To make the links clickable, download resume from the link above!